danhnhdeveloper308/react-toast-kit/docs/NEXTJS.md

 # Next.js Integration Guide

-React Toast Kit seamlessly integrates with Next.js applications using both the App Router and Pages Router architectures.
+This guide will help you integrate React Toast Kit with Next.js projects, including proper setup for both Pages Router and App Router.

+## Important: React Toast Kit is Framework-Agnostic

+React Toast Kit is designed to be framework-agnostic and doesn't include `"use client"` directives in its components.
+This means:

+1. You need to create your own client component wrappers in Next.js App Router projects
+2. You'll benefit from better tree-shaking and more control over client/server boundaries
+3. The library works in any React environment without framework-specific optimizations affecting bundle size

-## Installation
+## Quick Start

+### 1. Install the package

 ```bash
 npm install react-toast-kit